Gardening humour – a motor mower fitted with sat nav

 The rocky road to the future

-The (metaphorical) road to the future breaking up under the weight of traffic (which represents our consumer lifestyle).
-It’s the traffic that’s making the road break up in the first place
+The (metaphorical) road to the future, with the road breaking up under the weight of traffic.
+The car represents our consumer lifestyle.

 A disused quarry being used as a landfill dump for waste products.